jtamames/SqueezeMeta/README.md

 ## 9. Working with Oxford Nanopore MinION and PacBio reads
 Since version 0.3.0, SqueezeMeta is able to seamlessly work with single-end reads.
 In order to obtain better mappings of MinION and PacBio reads agains the assembly, we advise to use minimap2 for read counting, by including the *-map minimap2-ont* (MinION) or *-map minimap2-pb* (PacBio) flags when calling SqueezeMeta.
 We also include the canu assembler, which is specially tailored to work with long, noisy reads.
 It can be selected by including the -a *canu* flag when calling SqueezeMeta.
 As a shortcut, the *--minion* flag will use both canu and minimap2 for Oxford Nanopore MinION reads.
+As an alternative to assembly, we also provide the sqm_longreads.pl script, which will predict and annotate ORFs within individual long reads.

 ## 10. Working in a low-memory environment